reruo321/OS-Self-Study/00002-Buffer-Overflow/README.md

 ### Return-Oriented Programming
 **Return-oriented programming (ROP)** is an stack exploit technique that allows an attacker to execute *exploit code*, and to do control-flow hijacking.
 After overwriting the return address with the exploit code pointer, running `ret` instruction will jump the program to the exploit code.

-## Solutions
+## Defenses
-### 1. ASLR
+### ASLR
-**Address Space Layout Randomization(ASLR)** is a computer security technique that randomly arranges the address space positions of key data of a process including:
+**Address Space Layout Randomization (ASLR)** is a computer security technique that randomly arranges the address space positions of key data of a process including:

 * Program Code
 * Library Code